Learn which spices are essential for Mexican cooking, one of the most popular cuisines in the world.

 We've got all the gadgets you'll need to start your Mexican cooking extravaganza, from mortars and pestles to tortilla warmers and nutmeg graters.

 As you begin to explore Mexican cooking, you'll soon discover that this cuisine, like that of most countries, offers tremendous regional diversity in ingredients and flavors.
 You may find that you especially enjoy certain regional cuisines of Mexico.

 Central: Central Mexican cuisine features a variety of herbs, spices and chilies, blending the flavors of native Indian dishes with other recipes that show strong Spanish influences.

 Coastal: Fish and seafood are primary ingredients in dishes from the coastal region, which also incorporate European and tropical influences.
 Regional ingredients such as native herbs, tomatoes, olives and plantains are often featured.

-Northern: Northern Mexican cuisine is bold and smoky, combining a variety of grilled meats, poultry and fish with other
+Northern: Northern Mexican cuisine is bold and smoky, combining a variety of grilled meats, poultry and fish with other fire-roasted ingredients.

 Southern: Foods from the Southern region of Mexico are full-flavored native Indian dishes that combine dried peppers with complementary sweeter spices, such as cinnamon and cloves.

 Western: Enchiladas, tacos, fried pork, red sauces, salsas and chilies comprise the traditional cuisine of Western Mexico.
 Oh, and another regional favorite?
 Tequila!